FeeSimple/dapp-skeleton/README.md

 ## Introduction

-Based on the sample code of https://github.com/eosasia/eos-todo, some needed modification was made so that the existing code can work with new EOSIO software version.
+Based on sample code from https://github.com/eosasia/eos-todo, modifications were made so that the existing code will work with the new EOSIO software version.

-It demonstrates CRUD operation of data against EOS blochchain via smart contract
+It demonstrates CRUD operation of data via smart contract.

 ### Required versions